-• In the Anti-corruption focus area: creation of a regional network of anti-corruption professionals and development and implementation of a methodology and tool to assess anti-corruption agencies.
+- In the Public administration reform focus area: establishment of the Regional Centre for Public Administration Reform56 in Greece.
+The BRC facilitated creation of a very strong public administration reform network that includes government representatives from different countries who were carefully selected and trained.
+The network covers the entire region and is a significant asset for future demand-driven endeavors in this area.
+Unfortunately, due to its present crises, the government of Greece decided to cut funding for the RCPAR.
+The BRC is looking for alternative funding sources. - In the Anti-corruption focus area: creation of a regional network of anti-corruption professionals and development and implementation of a methodology and tool to assess anti-corruption agencies.
 This work has been conducted in close collaboration with the country offices.
 Five agencies have already been assessed and there are two more requests.
-The methodology itself has been recognized and will become the basis of a tool that will be used by UNDP globally.

-It is important to mention that the Capacity Assessment_approach used by the BRC has been effective in other areas as well.
-It has been used, for example, in collaboration with country offices to assess their capacity for local service delivery.

-- In the Local governance and Decentralization focus area: UNDP53 developed a toolkit, a website on Inter-Municipal Cooperation54, two training programs, and best practices for improving the delivery of public services.
+The methodology itself has been recognized and will become the basis of a tool that will be used by UNDP globally. - It is important to mention that the Capacity Assessment approach used by the BRC has been effective in other areas as well.
+It has been used, for example, in collaboration with country offices to assess their capacity for local service delivery. - In the Local governance and Decentralization focus area: UNDP57 developed a toolkit, a website on Inter-Municipal Cooperation58, two training programs, and best practices for improving the delivery of public services.
 These resources are pertinent to health and sanitation, and primarily and secondary education, among other areas.
 A joint UNDP/SNV project has enhanced the ability of municipalities throughout the Western Balkans, a) to apply a systematic approach to assessing local capacity assets and needs, and, b) to devise capacity development responses in cooperation with key stakeholders in civil society and the private sector.
 These responses will enhance impact and scalability to the extent that they link to the broader legal and institutional framework.
 Selected municipalities have developed concrete action plans and support was provided for discussions on national-level changes needed at enhance local-level capacities. - In the Human rights and Justice focus area: The first "Regional Survey on Access to Justice" and subsequent Knowledge Fair has revealed a growing interest among country offices in justice sector reform.
 They recognize both the importance of achieving sustainable results and the related necessity of knowledge sharing and cooperation among country offices.
 Another important result in this area was the first-ever joint meeting of National Human Rights Institutions organized by the UNDP BRC and the OHCHR.
 This long-term partnership has helped convene people working on both the normative and development sides.
 Together, the two provide excellent opportunities for sharing knowledge, influencing policies, and getting support on issues related to the protection mandate of the institutions.
 The UNDP headquarters will use this example of partnership for replication in other regional centers.